Qianzf/lif/README.md

 ### Libraries

-LiF re-packaged with some common used component's APIs in a more easier way to use .
+LiF re-packaged with some common used component's APIs in a more easier way to use.

 #### Mail